hasibzunair/res-m3d-vton/README.md

 ### Running on custom images

 See `notebooks/custom.ipynb` for resizing, binary segmentation and pose estimation.
+Also see `notebooks/parsing_colab.ipynb` for human parsing/multi-clas segmentation.

 Prepare person image by following: